strimzi/strimzi.github.io/_posts/2024-06-06-strimzicon2024-roundup.md

 We heard from maintainers, contributors and developers who've been running Strimzi in production.
 The main message that shined through on every session was how much people love working with Strimzi, not only running it, but engaging with the community as well.

-A massive thank you to all the attendees (almost 300!) who joined us live on the day, it was so great to engage with the community in real time.
+A massive thank you to all the attendees (almost 300!) who joined us live on the day.
+It was so great to engage with the community in real time.

-We also of course need to thank everyone who helped make StrimziCon a reality - the speakers, program committee and of course CNCF who provided so much assistance in running the event.
+We also extend our thanks to everyone who helped make StrimziCon a reality - the speakers, program committee, and of course CNCF who provided so much assistance in running the event.

 ### Session Recordings and Slides

-If you weren't able to make it you'll be pleased to hear that all the session recordings are now available over on the [Strimzi YouTube channel](https://youtube.com/playlist?list=PLpI4X8PMthYemH5ffnnOFLRhKpJiY1oAn&feature=shared).
+If you weren't able to make it, you'll be pleased to hear that all the session recordings are now available over on the [Strimzi YouTube channel](https://youtube.com/playlist?list=PLpI4X8PMthYemH5ffnnOFLRhKpJiY1oAn&feature=shared).
 In case you aren't sure which sessions to watch, here's a rundown of the event, including links to the recording and slides for each session.

 ##### Keynote ([Recording][keynote-pres]/[Slides][keynote-slides])